Home » Conditions » Can You Get a Medical Card with ADHD?

 You can find indica, sativa, and hybrid edibles at your local dispensary.
 Take the time to find the strain that most appeals to you and provides the effects you and your ADHD require.
 Then, see if there’s an edible in this strain!
 (There’s a good chance there will be.)

-How to Get a Medical Marijuana Card for ADHD
+Can I Get Medical Marijuana for ADHD?

 Frequently Asked Questions